These Natural Treatments for Rheumatoid Arthritis Symptoms Really Work!

-Rheumatoid arthritis (RA) which is also known as inflammatory arthritis, reactive arthritis, artritis rheumatoid or (sero-negative) seronegative arthritis (one large joint is typically affected) is the second major type of arthritis- exceeded in number of cases only by Osteoarthritis (OA).
+Rheumatoid arthritis (RA) which is also known as inflammatory arthritis, reactive arthritis, artritis rheumatoid or (sero-negative) seronegative arthritis (one large joint is typically affected) is the second major type of arthritis– exceeded in number of cases only by Osteoarthritis (OA).
 It is a very serious ailment caused by pain and inflammation of the joints.
 The pain associated with the RA is at times so severe that it almost completely immobilizes its sufferers.
 It affects women more often than men.
 In fact almost 75% of the 2 million people with rheumatoid arthritis in the United States are women.
 It also decreases your lifespan significantly if you do not get it treated quickly and effectively.

-Reactive Arthritis – Inflammatory Arthritis
+Reactive or Inflammatory Arthritis

 Unlike Osteoarthritis which typically begins after the age of 45, RA can hit as early as teen years and is most common in the 20-40 age groups.
 It is thought that it is an inherited condition and is brought on by environmental factors and social stresses.
 It is an inflammatory arthritis reactive type of arthritis that generally causes a condition of rheumatism in the whole body (that has an affinity for the joints) due to an infection in another part of the body.
 Here is a good medical informational video that briefly explains what Rheumatoid Arthritis is and how it affects your joints:

 Juvenile Rheumatoid Arthritis